 Submitting an application through our platform triggers a soft credit check, which does not affect your credit score.
 If you proceed with a specific provider and they conduct their own review, that company will disclose whether they use a hard or soft inquiry before you commit to anything.
 You can check your options here without any impact on your score.

-You generally need to be at least 18 years old, a U.S. citizen or permanent resident, have a verifiable source of regular income, and an active bank account.
+You generally need to be at least 18 years old, a U.S. citizen or permanent resident, have a verifiable source of regular income, and hold an active bank account.
 Individual providers may set additional criteria, but our platform matches you only with those whose requirements align with your profile.

-Focus on three things: 1) APR, which shows the total yearly cost including fees; 2) monthly payment and total repayment amount; 3) any prepayment penalties.
-Also confirm funding speed if time matters.
-You can safely ignore 'teaser' interest rates and look straight at the APR and full schedule.
+Focus on three things: 1) APR, which reflects the total yearly cost including fees; 2) monthly payment and total repayment amount; 3) any prepayment penalties.
+Also confirm the funding timeline if speed matters.
+Skip the teaser interest rates and go straight to the APR and full repayment schedule - that's where the real comparison lives.